-And when it comes to the what culinary habits of the people in ancient Egypt, it is doubtless that they ate much better than people in any other ancient civilization of the world, even more so if the same timeline is considered for comparison.
-Much of the information about what the ancient Egyptians ate and drank comes from pictures on tomb walls, offering trays and foods left in the tombs, as well as a few scrolls of hieroglyphic writing that show further insight on the matter. .
-Most common of art works are about growing, finding or making food.
-Many tomb walls also show pictures depicting people hunting, fishing and working in the fields.
-Here is a list of top 10 popular ancient Egyptian food that people in the ancient Egypt preferred eating in their daily lives.
+And when it comes to the culinary habits of the people of ancient Egypt, it is clear that they ate much better than people of any other ancient civilization in the world, particularly contemporary civilizations.
+Much of the information about what the ancient Egyptians ate and drank comes from pictures on tomb walls, offering trays and food left in the tombs, and scrolls of hieroglyphic writings.
+The most common artwork found is of the growing, finding, or preparation of food.
+Many tomb walls also show pictures depicting people hunting, fishing, and working in the fields.
+Here is a list of the top 10 most popular ancient Egyptian foods:

-The poultry foods were equally popular among both the rich and the peasant people who lived in the ancient Egypt.
-The most commonly consumed poultry animals included the likes of Geese, Swan, Ducks, Quail, Crane, Pigeon and even Doves and Ostriches.
-Pigeons, Geese, Ducks and other tamed poultry were considered more popular among the richest of the Ancient Egyptians, and Crane, Swan, Wild Ostriches would end up being hard earned kills for the poor ones.
-Eggs from Ducks, Swans and Geese were also regularly consumed by people.
-Most of the times, the poultry kills were not eaten as soon as it was produced, but rather preserved with seasonings for a longer period of consumption.
+Poultry was popular among both the rich and the peasants of ancient Egypt.
+The most commonly consumed poultry included geese, swans, ducks, quails, cranes, pigeons, and even doves and ostriches.
+Pigeons, geese, ducks and other domestic poultry were considered more popular among the richest ancient Egyptians, and cranes, swans, and wild ostriches would end up as the hard-earned kills of the poor.
+Duck, swan and goose eggs were also regularly consumed.
+Most of the time, poultry was not eaten as soon as it was produced, but preserved with seasoning for a longer period of consumption.

-The advent of agriculture and farming saw an increased and sustained practices of cattle raising in the ancient Egyptian civilization.
-Among the cattle, bulls were exclusively used for the purpose of farming, but other livestock cattle like goat, sheep, cow were raised for the milk they provided with.
-The raising of cattle was very popular, and the size of the herd would represent the prestige of the owners, as well as that of the temple that worshipped those cattle.
-Apart from consuming milk, other dairy products such as curd, whey and milk cream was also used by people as popular delicacies given by the cattle.
-But based on the temple they followed, certain types of dairy products including milk were forbidden as certain places.
+The advent of agriculture and farming saw an increase in the sustained practices of cattle farming in ancient Egypt.
+Bulls were exclusively used for the purpose of farming, but other livestock such as goats, sheep, and cows were raised for their milk.
+Cattle farming was very popular, and the size of the herd would represent the prestige of the owner, as well as that of the temple that worshiped those animals.
+Apart from consuming milk, other dairy products such as curd, whey, and cream were also consumed as popular delicacies.
+However, based on whichever temple people followed, certain types of dairy products including milk were forbidden in certain places.

-Vegetables were eaten by those in ancient Egypt as a complement to the regular meals.
-Every year, due to the flooding of the river Nile, much of the land surrounding the river used to be fertile and ready for vegetation.
-Since, most of the poor families settled around these banks, vegetables were customary food products consumed by them.
-These were equally popular among the well placed Egyptians as well – vegetables being consumed along with other special meals such as meat and bread.
-Onions, garlic, leek, lentils, cabbage, radish, turnip, lupines and cucumber were among the popularly grown and consumed vegetables
+Vegetables were eaten by the ancient Egyptians as a complement to their regular meals.
+Every year, due to the flooding of the Nile, much of the land surrounding the river was fertile and ripe for cultivation.
+Since, most poor families settled on its banks, vegetables were a common foodstuff among the poor.
+However, they were equally popular among well-off Egyptians too, vegetables being consumed along with other foods such as meat and bread.
+Onions, garlic, leeks, lentils, cabbage, radishes, turnips, legumes, and cucumbers were among the most popular vegetables to be grown and consumed.

-Again, since a lot of land was made fertile courtesy with annual floodings of the river Nile, a number of fruits were grown and eaten by the Egyptians.
-Granted that it is rather difficult to account for all varieties of fruits that used to be consumed in ancient Egypt, there is known documentations of fruits high in sugar and protein being more popular among them.
-Apple, olive and pomegranate trees were brought to Egypt somewhere around the reign of the Hyksos or later.
-Grapes and figs were also popular fruits whenever available.
-Coconuts on the other hand were among the imported luxury fruits only afforded by the rich Egyptians.
-The presence of many such fruit in the daily diet of people can be referred out through the remains found in several tombs.
+Again, since a lot of land was fertile due to the annual flooding of the Nile, a variety of fruits were grown and eaten by the Egyptians.
+It is difficult to account for all varieties of fruits that were eaten in ancient Egypt, but there is known documentary evidence of fruits which were high in sugar and protein being popular.
+Apple, olive, and pomegranate trees were brought to Egypt sometime around the reign of Hyksos or later.
+Grapes and figs were also popular fruits when they were available.
+Coconuts, on the other hand, were imported luxury goods which could only be afforded by rich Egyptians.
+The presence of many such fruits in people’s daily diets can be seen from the remains found in several tombs.

-Though not as widely popular as other food products that used to be made from fruits (namely beer and wine), fruit juice was also enjoyed by a number of people back in the ancient Egypt.
-Citrusy fruits which had a sweetening taste were primarily used to be consumed as juice.
-Most popular were the grapes and figs, which the Egyptians would steep until every drop of juice was drained out of them.
-Other than honey, the syrup made of unfermented grape juice and other fruits such as raisins, dates, figs, carob and even the root of the Chuba, a plant growing in the marshes of Delta which gave a nice sweet flavor, were also used for sweetening purposes.
+Though not as widely popular as other food products made from fruits (namely beer and wine), fruit juice was enjoyed by a number of people in ancient Egypt.
+Citrus fruits which had a sweet taste were primarily used for fruit juice.
+Most popular were grapes and figs, which the Egyptians would press until every drop of juice was drained out of them.
+As well as honey, the syrup made from unfermented grape juice and other fruits such as raisins, dates, figs, carob, and even the root of the chuba, a plant growing in the delta marshes, had a nice sweet flavor and was also used for sweetening purposes.

-The people in ancient Egypt used a lot of food additives and seasonings.
-First up, the oil.
-Egyptians used a lot of oil in cooking major meals.
-They had 21 different names of different vegetable oils obtained from resources like sesame, castor plants, flax seed, radish seed, horseradish, safflower and colocynth.
-Horseradish oil was known to have been more popular.
-They also preferred a lot of spices like salt, aniseed, cinnamon, coriander, cumin, dill, fennel, fenugreek, marjoram, mustard and thyme.
-Sugar itself did not appear in ancient Egypt until many more years down the line, but sweeteners like syrups made of dates, grapes and figs were used for sweetening purposes.
+The ancient Egyptians used a lot of food additives and seasoning, mainly oil, in cooking.
+They had 21 different names for the different vegetable oils obtained from sources like sesame, castor, flax seed, radish seed, horseradish, safflower, and colocynth.
+Horseradish oil was known to have been very popular.
+They also liked a lot of spices like salt, aniseed, cinnamon, coriander, cumin, dill, fennel, fenugreek, marjoram, mustard, and thyme.
+Sugar itself did not appear in ancient Egypt until many years down the line, but sweeteners like syrups made from dates, grapes, and figs were used for sweetening purposes.

-It is assumed, though not widely supported by evidences, that some easily available meat sources such as fish and poultry had had to be regular in the meal table for the poor people, but Egyptologists believe that it was for the most part the rich people who regularly feasted on meat.
-Apart from game hunted in the Delta or the desert, people kept various kinds of domesticated animals, some exclusively as sources of meat, such as geese, some breeds of cattle and, until the New Kingdom, Oryx antelopes for temple offerings.
-Beef was generally more expensive and would at most have been available once or twice a week, and then mostly for the royalty.
-The poor preferred poultry such as geese, ducks, quails and cranes, which saw a turnaround when domestication started from the time of the New Kingdom.
-Most of the edible fish from Nile were consumed, with exception of species that were connected to the Egyptian God Osiris.
+It is assumed, though not widely supported by evidence, that readily available meat sources such as fish and poultry were staples in the diets of the poor, but Egyptologists believe that it was for the most part the rich people who regularly feasted on meat.
+As well as game hunted in the delta region or the desert, people kept various kinds of domesticated animals, some exclusively as sources of meat, such as geese, certain breeds of cattle and, until the New Kingdom, oryx antelopes for temple offerings.
+Beef was generally expensive and would at most have been available once or twice a week, and then mostly for royalty.
+The poor preferred poultry such as goose, duck, quail, and crane, which saw a turnaround when domestication started from the time of the New Kingdom.
+Most of the edible fish from the Nile was consumed, with the exception of species that were connected to the Egyptian god Osiris.

 Wine and ancient Egypt have a very rich history.
-Wine was known to be consumed by the Egyptians as early as 3000 BCE.
-The Egyptian word for wine – ‘jrp’ predates any other known moniker to have been used for wine.
-By the time of the 18th dynasty, wine had become a popular consumer product in ancient Egypt with both red and white wines available to common people.
+Wine was known to be consumed by the Egyptians as early as 3000 BC.
+The Egyptian word for wine, jrp, predates any other known word for wine.
+By the 18th dynasty, wine had become a popular consumer product in ancient Egypt with both red and white wines available to everyone.

-To make wine, they picked a bunch of grapes and squeezed all of the juice out by stepping on them in a trough big enough to hold at least six men.
-This mixture was sealed in a clay pot with the date and vineyard almost exactly like today.
-For much of the ancient Egyptian history, wine was mostly consumed at the court of the Pharaohs.
-They even appointed an official as wine-taster.
-Wine was also a common drink in the menus of rich and powerfulful of the ancient Egyptians.
+To make wine, the ancient Egyptians picked a bunch of grapes and squeezed all of the juice out by stepping on them in a trough big enough to hold at least six men.
+This mixture was sealed in a clay pot with the date and vineyard on it, almost exactly like today.
+For much of ancient Egyptian history, wine was mostly consumed at the court of the pharaohs.
+They even appointed an official wine taster.
+Wine was also a common drink on the menus of the rich and powerful.

-Bread was an integral food item in the ancient Egyptian diet.
-But the bread they ate differs in many ways from the bread we are used to eating today.
-Because of the crude utensils used in making bread, several unwanted quantities such as quartz, feldspar, mica and other ferromagnesian minerals used to get mixed up into the flour, along with possible germs and other foreign bodies.
-Once the flour was obtained, they would make bread by mixing dough, kneading it with both hands or even feet in large dough kneading containers.
-To add some flavor, additives such as yeast, salt, spices, milk and sometimes eggs were mixed up right before bread was cut into baking pieces.
-When the bread was all ready and fresh to eat, it would always be rougher and harder because of all these mixtures.
-Regardless, bread made up the biggest chunk of food habit in ancient Egypt.
+Bread was an staple food item in the ancient Egyptian diet, but the bread they ate differed in many ways from the bread we are used to eating today.
+Because of the crude utensils used in making bread, several unwanted ingredients such as quartz, feldspar, mica, and other ferromagnesian minerals were often mixed up with the flour, along with germs and other foreign bodies.
+Once the flour was made, the bread would be made by mixing dough and kneading it with both hands or even the feet in large dough-kneading containers.
+To add some flavor, additives such as yeast, salt, spices, milk, and sometimes eggs were added just before the bread was cut into baking pieces.
+The bread was always rougher and harder because of these extra ingredients, but nonetheless, bread made up the biggest part of the ancient Egyptians’ diet.

-It is clear from the above list that people in ancient Egypt had commendably good food habits with a variety of food items available in their daily diets.
-From the riches, to the poor, to the workers and the ones into farming and agriculture, regardless of the differences in the quality of food they used to enjoy, almost all of them used to be well fed, with one or more option for food in their hand.
-Food was baked, boiled, grilled, stewed, fried and even roasted and then served along with beer or occasionally wine, along with other seasonings.
-And it remains an obvious fact that staples and foods that prevailed in the ancient Egypt have had significant impact in the food habits of generations of civilizations to come in the years to follow.
+It is clear from the above list that people in ancient Egypt had good eating habits with a variety of food items present in their daily diets.
+From the rich to the poor, and from the workers to the farmers, regardless of the differences in the quality of food they enjoyed, almost all of them were well fed, with several food options available to them.
+Food was baked, boiled, grilled, stewed, fried, and even roasted and then served with other seasonings, along with beer or occasionally wine.
+It is also clear that the food staples that prevailed in ancient Egypt have had a significant impact on the food habits of generations to come.